-Central to the current EvoFIT system are a set of face models that are able to generate a large number of synthetic faces.
+Central to the current EvoFIT are a set of face models that are able to generate a large number of synthetic faces.
 The models are constructed from PCA, a statistical technique that extracts the dimensions of variation - the eigenvectors - from a set of items, in this case faces.
 These 'standard' models are built from 72 front-view, white male faces for a given age range.
-In recent experiments, EvoFIT produced composites that were correctly named on average about 10-15% of the time after a realistic delay of two days.
-While this figure is still rather low, it is at least twice that of a current 'feature' system such as E-FIT or PRO-fit [18,24].
-More recent developments have improved performance further, including the use of ageing and other 'holistic' tools [23] and by caricaturing [16].
-As such, EvoFIT is now being piloted by Lancashire constabulary.
+In tests, EvoFIT produces composites that are correctly named on average about 10-15% of the time after a realistic delay of two days.
+While this figure is still rather low, it is at least twice that of a current 'feature' system [18,24]; as such, it is now available for UK police use.
+More recent developments have improved performance (e.g. [16,23]).

 A problem with EvoFIT has been to ensure reliable convergence on a target face.
-One of the challenges with PCA face models is their complexity: in being able to generate a wide range of faces, they contain a great deal of information, which is difficult to search, even with genetic algorithms.
+One of the problems with PCA face models is their complexity: in being able to generate a wide range of faces, they contain a great deal of information, which is difficult to search, even with genetic algorithms.
 One successful approach is to run the system more than once with a witness, each time using a new set of random faces [24], capitalizing on the fact that random starting points in a complex search space can produce quite different results.
 An alternative is to be more selective about the faces used to build the model in the first place.
 For example, if a witness remembers a suspect's face to be thin with small eyes, a model built containing faces that match this description is likely to be valuable.
 Such a model would not generate wide faces, nor faces with large eyes (since it is based on the statistics of the reference faces).
-A 'tailored' model of this type could be searched more effectively and thus better likenesses would be evolved.
+A 'tailored' model of this type could be searched more effectively and better likenesses evolved more often.

 The thrust of the current work is to explore the effectiveness of evolving faces using standard face models that are matched on age, the approach used with EvoFIT to date, versus tailored face models, which are built specifically to match a witness's memory of a target.
-Three experiments are presented.
-The first explored the quality of composites constructed from standard and tailored models built using the same number of faces; the second compared a range of tailored models of different sizes; finally, the third, utilised the 'best' model size found in the second experiment and compared it with the standard model.
+Two experiments are presented.
+The first explores the quality of composites constructed from standard and tailored models built using the same number of faces; the second compares a range of tailored models of different sizes.
 It was expected that a tailored model would outperform a standard one, and that reducing the complexity of the model still further, by reducing its size, would be even more effective.